f5devcentral/f5-agility-labs-vdi/docs/class2/module4/lab1.rst

    - Select “Allow”
    - Click the “Save” button
    - Click the “Update” button
-	Click the “Save” button
+   - Click the “Save” button

-Advanced Resource Assign Image

--

-   - Apply the access policy
+#.
+Apply the access policy
    -Click on the Apply Access policy in the upper left corner of the VPE GUI.
 Note the yellow vertical bar next to it indicating the policy has been modified
    -Close the VPE (Close button in the upper right corner)
    - Access>>Profiles/Policies>>Access Profiles
    - Verify that all Access policies status is Green (refresh browser if necessary)

-   - Create a VIP for PCOIP UDP traffic
+#.
+Create a VIP for PCOIP UDP traffic

    - Navigate to Local Traffic>>Virtual Servers>>Virtual Server List
    - View the configuration of the VM_LAB_1_PCOIP_pcoip_udp VIP.
 We will replicate this configuration using the IP of the new VIP we created for VDI access (Hint—Open an additional browser window connected to F5-bigip1a.demoisfun.net.
 This will allow you to display different VIPs in the same device)
    - Navigate to Local Traffic>>Virtual Servers>>Virtual Server List